DiegoM1/Dota2-Plus/README.md

 ```
 you are ready to go!

-if you want to run test you can do it in xcode or using terminal with faslane.
+if you want to run test you can do it in xcode or using terminal with fastlane.

 ```bash
   fastlane lint